 Students must submit a composite score of 14 or higher on the ACT.
-Students who do not have an ACT score, must score at the 10th grade level or higher on the TABE.
+Students who do not have an ACT score, must score at the 10th grade level or higher on the TABE, Form 9 to be admitted to the program.